nmamano/nmamano-personal-site/blog/dynamic/dynamic.md

     LIS2(i) = 1 + max(LIS2(j)) over all j < i such that L[j] < L[i]
 ```

-In short, since we know that the LIS ends at `L[i]`, we consider all candidate predecesors, which are the numbers smaller than it, and get the best one by using `max`.
+In short, since we know that the LIS ends at `L[i]`, we consider all candidate predecessors, which are the numbers smaller than it, and get the best one by using `max`.
 Crucially, this recurrence works for `LIS2(i)` but not for `LIS(i)`.
 Here is a full solution:

 ```python